Marching On Together

 "Leeds!
 Leeds!
-Leeds!" (commonly known as "Marching On Together") is the name of the anthem of Leeds United FC written by Les Reed and Barry Mason.
-The vocals on the original recording were sung by the 1972 team members of the Leeds United and their supporters.
+Leeds!" (commonly known as "Marching On Together") is the name of the anthem of Leeds United written by Les Reed and Barry Mason.
+The vocals on the original 1972 recording were sung by members of the Leeds United team and their supporters.
 The record stayed in the UK Singles Chart for almost three months, peaking at number 10.

-The song is played just before kick-off and the start of the second half at every home game at Elland Road and it is a ritual for every Leeds United fan to stand up and sing when it is played.
+The song is played just before kick-off at every home game at Elland Road and it is a ritual for every Leeds United fan to stand up and sing when it is played.

 The song has also been used by supporters of other Leeds-based sports teams, such as the Leeds Rhinos rugby league team.

 Background

 The song was released in 1972 as the B-side of the record released by Leeds United to coincide with the team reaching the 1972 FA Cup Final, the A-side being titled "Leeds United".
 Unlike many football songs that are just new words set to existing music, "Leeds!
 Leeds!
 Leeds!" is an original composition by Les Reed and Barry Mason.
 The song has since become a club anthem regularly sung by the fans.

 In the modern age, it has become a regular way for Leeds United fans to demonstrate their allegiance to finish text messages, emails, or Twitter messages with the acronym/hashtag MOT.

 An official club magazine, Leeds, Leeds, Leeds, which was published from 1998 to 2011, was named after the original title of the song.

 After Leeds' promotion back to the Championship in May 2010, the song was digitally re-mastered and re-released in an effort to get the song into the UK Singles Chart.
 The song charted at number 10 on 23 May 2010.
 The next week it dropped to number 112, the second-largest drop in UK singles chart history.
 It is also one of only four singles which have dropped out of the Top 75 from number 10 after one week.

 Supporters of other Leeds-based sports teams, such as the Leeds Rhinos rugby league team, also sing the song.
 The only part of the song that is removed in these alternative versions is the first four lines, which contain 'Leeds United' twice, as 'United' obviously does not apply to these teams.
 Leeds' ultimate frisbee team, LeedsLeedsLeeds, were also named after the song and club magazine.